K3YOMI/K3YOMI/README.md

 # Hello, I'm Kiyomi 👋
 # About me
 Greetings, I am kiyomi and honestly there is nothing much to say about me.
-Alright, have fun looking my releases.
+Alright, have fun looking at my releases.
 - Plant Lover 🌱
 - Programming Nerd 🤓
 - Loving Human ❤️